alphabetizedzero/64132-final-project/README.md

 * The robot is given the locations of the sugar box, spam box, and the goal.
 * There will always be a sugar box, a spam box, goal zones, and a robot.
 * The robot's sensors are accurate, meaning that the action that it is told to perform will be completed 100% of the time.
-* The motion of the robot can be abstracted away in the activity plan, and the robot can be commanded to
+* The motion of the robot can be abstracted away in the activity plan, and the robot can be commanded to move

 Next, we determine the predicates needed to describe the states of the world in a domain file.